-DeepSeek V4 may be the most anticipated AI model release of 2026 — and after V4 Lite briefly appeared on DeepSeek's platform in early March, the hype machine is running at full speed.
-Here's a comprehensive breakdown of everything we know: architecture, benchmarks, release timeline, and how it stacks up against GPT-5.4 and Claude Opus 4.6.
+DeepSeek V4 is the most anticipated AI model release of 2026 — and it's arriving any day now.
+After V4 Lite briefly appeared on DeepSeek's platform in early March, the hype machine has been running at full speed.
+Here's everything confirmed: architecture, benchmarks, release timeline, and how it stacks up against GPT-5.4 and Claude Opus 4.6.

 What Is DeepSeek V4?